JulienOrain/documentation/docs/guides/other/report-templates/index.md

   Note the use of the hyphen(-) character in the template delimiters, this informs the template to ignore all white space until the next template delimiter.
 See the section on [Text and spaces](https://golang.org/pkg/text/template/#hdr-Text_and_spaces) in the Go Text Templates documentation.
 :::

 The content of the range loop populates the table column by column, each using Reliably CLI functions.
-All the functions take as a prameter a Service Level object from the `$sl` variable that is setup in the range loop above.
+All the functions take as a parameter a Service Level object from the `$sl` variable that is setup in the range loop above.
 The exception being the `svcLevelGetTrends` function which takes 3 input variables:

 - the service name (`$service.Name`),